alejandroviera/opencv-streamlit-playground/README.md

-# Face Detection using OpenCV and Streamlit
+# Playing with OpenCV and Streamlit